3 Things That Shouldn’t Stop You From Full-Time RVing

 Full-time RVing is certainly not for everyone, but many people dream of hitting the road full-time if life was different.
 The good news is that this lifestyle is very doable, it just takes some effort, planning, and downsizing.
 If you think you can’t RV full-time because of these three reasons, think again.

-Of course, RVing with kids comes with challenges, but it also has its own benefits.
+Of course, full-time RVing with kids comes with challenges, but it also has its own benefits.
 Your little ones don’t always have to run around those pricey theme parks every day.
 Full-time RVing rather gives you a chance to roadschool and be closer with your children and give them hands-on experience at museums, historic sites, national parks, and state capitals, as opposed to sitting in a classroom all the time listening to lectures or reading about these places in books.

 You can find educational books on the areas you’re visiting and teach them life lessons that are not always taught in public schools.
 In the evenings, they can often find other kids to play with at the RV park or campground, many of which have playgrounds.
 By night, they can fall asleep watching TV in the camper while the adults are outside around the campfire.

-Like at home, RVing comes with plenty of money challenges.
+Like at home, full-time RVing comes with plenty of money challenges.
 Things in the RV are always breaking and they’re almost always going to cost you.
 However, there are many ways to make and save money while you’re living and traveling full-time in an RV.

 Some of your options include remote work online or even starting your own mobile business.
 Many full-timers also like to stay in one place for a few months for a seasonal workamping job.
 You could also search for local handyman projects or gigs at nearby events.